 Base models—known only as Range Rovers—begin at $92,195 and come with 19-inch wheels, a terrain response management system, a panoramic roof, 16-way heated front seats, and a power tailgate.
 Leather upholstery is standard, as is a pair of 10.0-inch touchscreens, with one controlling infotainment and the other the tri-zone climate system.
-Apple CarPlay and Android Auto compatibility has been made standard for 2020.
+Apple CarPlay and Android Auto compatibility is standard for 2020.

 Moving into the $97,445 HSE brings about softer leather, heated seats in the rear, and a surround-view camera system.
 If you're a baller on a budget, the HSE is about as far up the chain as you'll want to go, as from here things get pricey quick.